-She said that once James was alive again there was a feeling of "what have you done?" because of how badly disabled James would be.
+She said that once JF was alive again there was a feeling of "what have you done?" because of how badly disabled JF would be.
 But then she told me, and I'm paraphrasing a little bit, "Quality of life is not to be decided by doctors and nurses.
 Quality of life is determined by the person with the problems, the people who love him, and God."

 The fear, the burden, the unknown, the guilt, the loneliness, the relief, the sorrow, and the grief - they still sit in the back of me.
 Not dealt with.
 Hidden most of the time.
 I know that's not healthy but I am not ready to go through it all again.
 Not yet.
 Maybe they will just go away.